 This course is intended to provide a basic introduction to principles and methods of epidemiology.
 The course emphasizes the conceptual aspects of epidemiologic investigation and application of these concepts in public health and related professions.
 Topics include overview of the epidemiologic approach to studying disease; the natural history of disease; measures of disease occurrence, association and risk; epidemiologic study designs; disease surveillance; population screening; interpreting epidemiologic associations; causal inference using epidemiologic information; and application of these basic concepts in the context of selected major diseases and risk factors.
-Please note that this course cannot be used for degrees that require EEH 501 or as a prerequisite for courses that require EEH 501.
+Please note that this course cannot be used for degrees that require EEH 501 unless pre-approved by the program director, or as a prerequisite for courses that require EEH 501.

 Corequisite: Students must enroll in STA 527 LEC and STA 527 REC in the same term.

 This course is designed for students concerned with medical data.
 The material covered includes: the design of clinical trials and epidemiological studies; data collection; summarizing and presenting data; probability; standard error; confidence intervals and significance tests; techniques of data analysis including multifactorial methods and the choice of statistical methods; problems of medical measurement and diagnosis; and vital statistics and calculation of sample size.
 The design and analysis of medical research studies will be illustrated.
 MINITAB is used to perform some data analysis.
 Descriptive statistics, probability distributions, estimation, tests of hypothesis, categorical data, regression model, analysis of variance, nonparametric methods, and others will be discussed as time permits.